Three Major Takeaways from Texas Tech’s Local Media Day

 “It’s going to be like basketball and baseball, you’ll never be able to get them (tickets) again,” McGuire said.
 “It’s going to be a great year and just continue on that.
 So I encourage everybody because we definitely need 60 minutes of us.”

 To McGuire the 60 minutes means not just the team but everyone else in the Jones on gamedays.
-Though to defensive players like Dadrion Taylor-Demerson they take the 60 minutes as a challenge to make opponents dred coming to Lubbock.
+Though to defensive players like Dadrion Taylor-Demerson said they take the 60 minutes as a challenge to make opponents dread coming to Lubbock.

 2. It starts at the front: the O-line has new looks